Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 And activation can be regulated.

-Breakups feel different depending on how you’re wired.
+Breakups feel different depending on your attachment style.

 It’s starting information.